RetiredWizard/PyDOS/README.md

 When CircuitPython boots on a microcontroller the pystack size can be set by the **CIRCUITPY_PYSTACK_SIZE** value in the settings.toml file.
 PyDOS comes with this value set to 4000.
 PyDOS will derive a maximum wildcard length based on this value that should be adequate in most cases, however if you find yourself using particuarly long file names you can increase this parameter value as needed.
 As you increase the pystack size the memory available for PyDOS to run will decrease slightly.

-*By the way, if you like PyDOS you'll probably also enjoy ljinux from https://github.com/bill88t/ljinux.*
+*By the way, if you like PyDOS you'll probably also enjoy Beryllium OS from https://github.com/beryllium-org/OS

 **CircuitPython install**